DRUMCARL05/fifa2026/INSTRUCTIONS.md

 - `"Cape Verde Islands"` (not "Cabo Verde")
 - `"Ivory Coast"` (correct — API does use the English name)

+**⚠️ GROUP_QUALIFIERS_EN team name mismatch — verified July 2026 data bug**
+`GROUP_QUALIFIERS_EN.D` listed the group winner as `"USA"` instead of `"United States"`, unlike `R32_TEAMS` which used the correct API string. `teamsMatch()` only translates English↔Spanish via `TEAM_MAP` — it does not reconcile English name variants — so this single entry meant match 94 (USA vs Belgium, R16) could never resolve a team-name match.
+It silently never appeared in any Cloud Function run's "written" list from the moment R16 began, and wasn't caught until the published result looked wrong (blank 0-0) after the match had finished.
+Fixed by changing the entry to `D:{1:"United States", 2:"Australia"}` and redeploying; match 94 was also manually corrected and locked (`autoFetched: false`) with the real result, USA 1 – Belgium 4. **When adding/auditing `GROUP_QUALIFIERS_EN` or `THIRD_QUALIFIERS_EN` entries, cross-check every name against the exact string football-data.org uses (see `R32_TEAMS` above for known-correct examples), not the common/short name.**

 Do not change these strings without re-verifying against the live API response.

 **Why is `index.html` bilingual but `admin.html` isn't?**